pmengelbert/g_library/README.md

 # glibrary

 glibrary is a simple and effective command-line book search application.
 It uses the Google Books API to find books by name, author, publisher, or keyword.
-Search results can be selected and stored locally in a 'reading list' for easy reference.
+Search results can be selected and stored locally in a 'reading list' for easy reference. glibrary runs anywhere you have the ruby interpreter installed; it has been tested on Linux, MacOS, and Windows.

 ## Getting Started